We will begin actively hiring people in Feb/Mar 2019, but feel free to check out the job description below!

 Farming is fun and fulfilling work – physical work in the great outdoors, camaraderie with your co-workers, new things to do and learn every day.
 But the crops don’t wait for us, and the weather doesn’t either!
 And while there is an endless variety of tasks, sometimes a task can feel endless.
 So there are a few important things to be aware of that are essential to being a successful farm worker.

 You must have a strong work ethic and be able to do repetitive physical work outdoors in all sorts of weather, inclement and otherwise.
 90+ degrees, humidity, and mosquitoes often team up against us.
 There is a lot of bending, kneeling, standing, and carrying.
-Being able to lift 40-50 pounds regularly is important.
+Being able to regularly lift 30-40 pounds is important.
 We’re not a big farm, but picking beans, weeding carrots or transplanting tomatoes still takes a good bit of time!
 And the laws of gravity fully apply to crates loaded with butternut squash and onions.

 You must work carefully and be detail-oriented.
 We pride ourselves on having very exacting quality standards – CSA members and market customers love it, and our wholesale customers demand it.
 To the degree that we have any control over our farm (the weather being entirely beyond our control), we have been successful because our quality is consistently superior.
 We want to feel good about the food that we give to others.